 The auditor completed a walkthrough of all facility grounds and saw cameras in place.
 Then, the auditor sat with staff to review all camera angles.
-In addition, the auditor was provided a printout of all 259 cameras with screen shots of their angles of view.
+In addition, the auditor was provided a printout of all 139 cameras.
+There has not been a camera or building upgrades since the previous audit.